 Continues to please, 4th year in a row where we’ve enjoyed this wine at the vineyard with a Margherita pizza. 🍕 🍷 Delicious with notes of strawberry, watermelon and citrus.
-Recommend both the wine and a summer time visit to Ex Nihilo and Chaos Bistro in Lake Country, Okanagan. — 7 months ago
+Recommend both the wine and a summer time visit to Ex Nihilo and Chaos Bistro in Lake Country, Okanagan. — a year ago

 The 2016 La Conseillante is a benchmark wine for the estate, perhaps the first where winemaker Marielle Cazaux really made her mark.
 It has a divine bouquet that halts you in your tracks with its purity.
 Almost Burgundian in style, black fruit intermixes with blue, just a background scent of incense - less vanillary than before.
 The palate is marked by svelte tannins, cashmere in texture with just a trace of white pepper.
 The finish has a welcome sense of edginess with hints of graphite on the aftertaste.
 It's just the opening chapter in what will be an awesome Pomerol.
 Tasted from an ex-château bottle at the Icons of Bordeaux dinner at Legacy Records in New York.
 (Neal Martin, Vinous, May 2024)